RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring-aws-instances.md

     all instances that are part of the cluster.
 This will make sure that all nodes are able to communicate with each other.
-If you would not like to open all TCP ports and instead define specific ports and ports ranges, refer to Machine ports configuration for a comprehensive list of ports being used.
+If you would not like to open all TCP ports and instead define specific ports and ports ranges, refer to [Network port configuration]({{< relref "/rs/administering/designing-production/networking/port-configurations.md" >}}) for a comprehensive list of ports being used.

 After successfully launching the instances, setup the cluster as described in [Initial setup - creating a new